JoeBwonKenobi/Flight-Price-Predictions-Project/README.md

 # **Overview:**

 This project uses data about flight prices to make predictions about the prices for a given route.
-This project shows my ability to clean data, perform exploratory data analysis, visualize the data to understand the trends of the ticket prices, training and evaluating a random forest regression model and build model inference using Flask.
+The various steps taken were data cleaning, exploratory data analysis, visualizing the data to understand the trends of the ticket prices, training and evaluating a random forest regression model and build model inference using Flask.

 # **Visualizations:**